 Think of this statement as a kind of lens through which all the other elements of your application can be brought into focus for us.
 It is your chance to speak in your own words about yourself.
-The best personal statements balance clear-eyed professionalism with a fresh voice, without being gimmicky.
+The best statements balance clear-eyed professionalism with a personal voice.

 Put a header on your statement that includes your name and your PRIMARY and SECONDARY fields.
 If you have some special preparation or background in the secondary field, it’s worth briefly mentioning in the statement.

-Correct.
 The coversheet is a available on our website only.
-You will email the completed document to the MCW offices (see below).
-Some versions of Acrobat will allow you to fill it in electronically; others will need to print it , fill in manually, scan, and send—either way is fine.
-It’s due by December 15 as is everything else.
+You will email the completed document to the MCW offices (see below), filled in electronically or printed and completed by hand, it doesn’t matter.
+It’s due by December 15.
 The subject line of the email you send containing your coversheet must read: COVERSHEET: Last Name, First name (Primary field).
 For example,